 With a 7 day free trial period, you can send an email almost every day.

-But if you try to do the same with a 30 day free trial period all you do is make sure you won’t convert anybody to a paid customer and your emails will be marked spam.
+However, if you try to do the same with a 30 day free trial period all you do is make sure you won’t convert anybody to a paid customer, and your emails will be marked as spam.

 2. The number of Aha moments

 I’ve already mentioned the Aha moments and their importance.
 The primary purpose of onboarding automation is to make the users experience these.

 Your onboarding emails should contain all the necessary information that lets the user get the most out of your product.
 This will happen only when you create the perfect experience within your email marketing automation campaign.

 6. Increase Average Order Value with Up- and Cross Selling Automations

 It is a universal need to sell more.
 Have you ever heard a business owner say: “That’s enough.”?
 Didn’t think so.
 When it comes to sales, too much is never enough.
 That’s what we are getting to in this automation campaign example.